Local measurements and the entanglement transition in quantum spin chains: Setup and main result

-Our main result shows that, although each post-measurement state $\omega_n$ may individually be short-range entangled, the almost-locality bounds necessarily deteriorate with the size of the measurement region and cannot be chosen uniformly in $n$. \begin{theorem} Let $\bigGroup=G\times H$ be a compact group, with $G$ Abelian.
-Let $\omega$ be a short-range entangled state in a non-trivial mixed SPT phase for $\bigGroup=G\times H$.
-Let $(\omega_n)_{n\in\mathbb N}$ be the family of post-measurement states defined in \eqref{eq: def of w_n}, with $(\alpha_n)_{n\in\mathbb N}$ and $(f_{\alpha_n})_{n\in\mathbb{N}}$ be as above.
-Then
+In the general case, our main result shows that, although each post-measurement state $\omega_n$ \eqref{eq: def of w_n} is short-range entangled (see Lemma~\ref{lemma: post meas SRE}), the almost-locality bounds necessarily deteriorate with the size of the measurement region and cannot be chosen uniformly in $n$.